tanvir-talha058/tanvir058/README.md

-Computer Science Student | Tech Enthusiast
+Hey I'm Tanvir Ahmed a Computer Science Student & Tech Enthusiast from Bangladesh

 Welcome to my GitHub profile!
-I am a dedicated computer science student with a passion for solving complex problems through innovative solutions.
+I am a dedicated for solving complex problems through innovative solutions.
 My aim is to constantly learn, improve, and contribute to the world of technology.

 I am currently studying Computer Science, focusing on acquiring both theoretical knowledge and practical skills in various areas of software development, algorithms, and system architecture.Artificial Intelligence & Machine Learning is my main interest.
 I enjoy working on coding projects, designing unique solutions, and experimenting with different tools and technologies.